hae-lab/hae-lab.github.io/joinus.md

 </div>

 ## Research Interest
-Our lab is working on **Data Visualization**, **Human–Data Interaction**, **Data Accessibility**, and **Biomedical/Health Informatics**.
+Our lab is working on **Data Visualization**, **Human–AI Interaction**, and **Biomedical/Health Informatics**.
 Specifically, our lab focuses on making real-world impact by designing, evaluating, and deploying practical solutions that address actual problems of target users.
-If you are interested in at least two of the areas above, your research interest would align with ours.
+If you are interested in at least two of the areas above, your research interest would likely align with ours.
 Please find our latest research projects in the [Publications page](/publications).

 ## How To Contact
 If you are interested in discussing the research opportunity, you can send an email to Sehi L'Yi ([sehilyi@gmail.com](mailto:sehilyi@gmail.com)).
 It would be great if you could also [fill out this form](https://forms.gle/5AijhJSiQ4sSPdcR8).